Imposing multi-physics constraints at different densities on the Neutron Star Equation of State: Cut-off filter scheme

 which we assign as weight $W$ to each parameter set \{P\}.
 In ~\eqref{weight}, the $\chi^2$ is a weighted sum of squared deviations defined as below :

 As discussed in Sec.~\ref{sec:filters}, for low density $\chi$EFT filters, we get bounds for the PNM EoS in the density range of $\sim 0.5-1.4 n_0$~\cite{Drischler}.
 We use these bounds as the uncertainty range to calculate the standard deviation($\sigma_i$).
 For astrophysical observations, mass measurement of PSR J0740+6620~\cite{fonseca2021refined} ($2.08^{+0.07}_{-0.07}$ M$_{\odot}$) and tidal deformability measurement from GW170817~\cite{Abbott2019}($300^{+420}_{-230}$) give the observed mean($O_i$) and $\sigma_i$ values for the observables.
 Using the equations~\eqref{chi2} and \eqref{weight} we then calculate the weights associated with each parameter set \{P\} for these filters.
-For $\chi EFT$ and multi-messenger observations of the NSs, the uncertainties can be determined to a good accuracy, but due to the model dependence of the heavy-ion collision data, statistical re-weighting may lead to false conclusions.
+For $\chi EFT$ and multi-messenger observations of the NSs, the uncertainties can be determined to a good accuracy, but due to the model dependence of the heavy-ion collision data, statistical weighting may lead to false conclusions.
 We include weights for HIC filters also in Sec.~\ref{sec:weight_hic} with a word of caution.
-As discussed in Sec.~\ref{sec:hic}, for KaOS constraint, we calculate the nucleon potential and associated errors ($\sigma_i$) from the non-relativistic Skyrme model for $K_{sat}$=200 MeV and $n_0 = 0.15 fm^{-3}$ and use it as a upper limit~\cite{Sagert} to calculate the weight.
-From FOPI~\cite{FOPI} and ASY-EOS~\cite{ASY_EOS} experiments, we obtain uncertainty bands for binding energy and symmetry energy respectively which are used to calculate the associated mean and standard deviations in the corresponding density range.
+As discussed in Sec.~\ref{sec:hic}, for KaOS constraint, we calculate the nucleon potential and associated errors($\sigma_i$) from the non-relativistic Skyrme model for $K_{sat}$=200 MeV and $n_0 = 0.15 fm^{-3}$ and use it as a upper limit~\cite{Sagert} to calculate the weight.
+From FOPI~\cite{FOPI} and ASY-EOS~\cite{ASY_EOS} experiments, we obtain uncertainty bands for binding energy and Symmetry energy respectively which are used to calculate the associated mean and standard deviations in the corresponding density range.
 The final weight for a parameter set \{P\} is the product of the weights associated with each constraint:

-The definition of the Pearson's linear correlation coefficient in Eq.~\eqref{corrcoff} also gets modified when we include weights.
+The definition of the Pearson's linear correlation coefficient in Eqn.~\eqref{corrcoff} also gets modified when we include weights.
 The definition of covariance between two variables X and Y with a weight W is

 where $M(X,W)$ is the mean of the variable X defined as $M(X,W) = \frac{\sum_i X_iW_i}{\sum_i W_i}$.
 The weighted correlation coefficient is defined as